JCSDA/spack-stack/configs/sites/noaa-azure/README.md

 This README provides step by step instructions for installing the basic packages (OS packages, external packages) for spack-stack.
-Following these steps ensures that the site configuration files in `configs/sites/noaa-aws` work out of the box.
+Following these steps ensures that the site configuration files in `configs/sites/noaa-azure` work out of the box.

 # Basic system packages (need to be installed each time a cluster is spun up)

 sudo su
 chmod 777 /contrib
+yum install -y m4
-yum install -y qt5-qtbase-devel yum install -y qt5-qtsvg-devel yum install -y xorg-x11-xauth yum install -y xorg-x11-apps yum install -y perl-IPC-Cmd yum install -y gettext-devel yum install -y m4 exit
+yum install -y qt5-qtbase-devel yum install -y qt5-qtsvg-devel yum install -y xorg-x11-xauth yum install -y xorg-x11-apps yum install -y perl-IPC-Cmd yum install -y gettext-devel yum install -y ncurses-devel yum install -y ncurses-static exit

 # Create a script that can be added to the cluster resource config so that these packages get installed automatically